Joshua-Edgerton/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+* Answer * - Sessions help to authenticate the user accessing the server using cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+* Answer * - bcrypt gives us a tool that will hash passwords, making them unreadable and secure.

 - [ ] What does bcrypt do to slow down attackers?

+* Answer * - it allows you to further hash a password multiple times in order to make them even more secure.

 - [ ] What are the three parts of the JSON Web Token?

+* Answer * - Header - Payload - Signature

 ## Minimum Viable Product